alexreisner/mastermind/osx-setup.markdown

     /var/lib/mysql
     /var/lib/postgresql/<version>/main

-Tell MySQL to use UTF-8 by adding /etc/my.cnf that looks like this:
+Tell MySQL to use UTF-8 by adding an `/etc/my.cnf` that looks like this:

     [mysqld]
     character-set-server = utf8